sgarciav/sergiogarciavergara.com/README.md

 ## General Notes

-* When adding a new image, try to add one that is 1280px in width, and that it has a transparent background.
+* When adding a new image to posts, try to add one that is 1280px in width, and make it such that it has a transparent background.
 This will make the post more aesthetically pleasing.

 # Misc